Co-Founder (with Dr. Tamara Myers), History of Children and Youth Group of the Canadian Historical Association

 Jean Barman and Mona Gleason, eds., Children, Teachers, and Schools in the History of British Columbia, 2nd Edition (Calgary: Detselig Press, 2003)

-Selected Refereed Journal Articles
+Selected Recent Refereed Journal Articles

-Penney Clark, Mona Gleason and Stephen Petrina, “Preschools for Science?
+Penny Clark, Mona Gleason and Stephen Petrina, “Preschools for Science?
 The Child Study Centre at the University of British Columbia, 1960-1997” History of Education Quarterly 52:1 (February 2012).

-Gleason, M. “In Search of History’s Child,” Jeunesse: Young People, Texts, Cultures 1, 2 (2009): 125-135.
+Mona Gleason, “In Search of History’s Child,” Jeunesse: Young People, Texts, Cultures 1, 2 (2009): 125-135.

 Book Chapters